sanger-pathogens/Fastaq/README.md

     python3 setup.py install

-Notes:
- * A few scripts assume that samtools is installed and in your path.
-This is NOT tested in the tests, because most scripts don't need it.
+Note: a few of the `fastaq` commands assume that `samtools` is installed and in your path.
+This is NOT tested in the tests, because most commands don't need it.
- * The installation will put all scripts in your path and are named fastaq_*.

 Usage
 -----